 Nearly a quarter of passengers on the Merseyrail electric network use a car to get to the station.
 Car parks at many locations are full, and on-street parking around stations is a common problem.
-Bus interchange is also poor in certain locations across the RUS network.
+Bus interchange is also poor at certain locations across the RUS network and in some cases passengers drive to locations where parking is available, rather than their closest station.